PeterMosmans/burp-extensions/Blackhole_Hosts/README.md

 ## Blackhole Hosts
-Blackhole Hosts is an extension that drops proxy requests to certain hosts.
-This allows you to effectively blackhole hosts, while not modifying Burp's scope.
+Blackhole Hosts is an extension that drops proxy requests to certain hosts, and logs those dropped requests.
+This allows you to effectively blackhole hosts, while not modifying Burp's (included or excluded) scope.

 It is a Python extension, and therefore needs Jython.